Mahakaleshwar Jyotirlinga

-The Temple
+Temple shrines

-The idol of Mahakaleshwar is known to be dakshinamukhi, which means that it is facing the south.
+The idol of Mahakaleshwar is known to be dakshinamurthi, which means that it is facing the south.
 This is a unique feature, upheld by the tantric shivnetra tradition to be found only in Mahakaleshwar among the 12 Jyotirlingas.
-The idol of Omkareshwar Mahadev is consecrated in the sanctum above the Mahakal shrine.
+The idol of Omkareshwar Mahadevji is consecrated in the sanctum above the Mahakal shrine.
 The images of Ganesh, Parvati and Karttikeya are installed in the west, north, and east of the sanctum sanctorum.
 To the south is the image of Nandi, the vehicle of Shiva.
 The idol of Nagchandreshwar on the third storey is open for darshan only on the day of Nag Panchami.
 The temple has five levels, one of which is underground.
 The temple itself is located in a spacious courtyard surrounded by massive walls near a lake.
 The shikhar or the spire is adorned with sculptural finery.
 Brass lamps light the way to the underground sanctum.
 It is believed that prasada (holy offering) offered here to the deity can be re-offered unlike all other shrines.

 The presiding deity of time, Shiva, in all his splendor, reigns eternally in the city of Ujjain.
 The temple of Mahakaleshwar, its shikhar soaring into the sky, an imposing façade against the skyline, evokes primordial awe and reverence with its majesty.
 The Mahakal dominates the life of the city and its people, even in the midst of the busy routine of modern preoccupations, and provides an unbreakable link with ancient Hindu traditions.

 On the day of Maha Shivaratri, a huge fair is held near the temple, and worship goes on through the night.